PipeWire/wireplumber/docs/rst/scripting/custom_scripts.rst

 The locations where WirePlumber searches for scripts is explained in :ref:`config_locations_scripts`.

-Scripts are not loaded automatically; a component muse be defined for them, and this component must be included in a profile.
+Scripts are not loaded automatically; a component must be defined for them, and this component must be included in a profile.
 See :ref:`config_components_and_profiles`.